sarvesh2910/Classic-Arcade-Game/README.md

 ### How to play

-* Press left, right, up or down arrow keys to move across in the game
+* 1. Press left, right, up or down arrow keys to move across in the game
-* Avoid collision with the bugs
+* 2. Score points by crossing the streets and going to the the water.
-* Win by crossing the streets and going to the the water
+* 3. Avoid collision with the bugs.
+It costs your precious 1 point 💎 and 1 life ❤.